bogdanmolocea/java-automation-framework/README.md

 At the moment you will find here components that you could use right away inside into your own automation framework.

-At the moment, I don't consider this being a ready to use framework as it only contains components.
+We don't consider this being a ready to use framework as it only contains components.
 In the near future we will add support to initialize the WebDriver instance based on a `config.json` file that will be served by you alone.